Higher anaesthesia training

 Dr Sanders joined QVH in 2002 as a consultant in anaesthesia and intensive care.
 His weekly programme typically includes a full day of maxillofacial surgery, a full day of burns intensive care plus two days of plastic surgery.
 He also has up-to-date paediatric life support accreditation.

 Dr Sanders is the lead clinician for the Recovery Unit and is a member of the Nutrition Steering Group.
+He is also Sepsis lead for the Trust.

 He is trained in handheld echocardiography which enables heart problems to be assessed and diagnosed at QVH.
 This avoids delay to surgery which may result from having to be referred elsewhere for this test.